guyboertje/rushiro/readme.md

 - Deny all allow some, use the AllowBasedControl class
 - Allow all deny some, use the DenyBasedControl class

+For example, Deny all allow some might be used for unauthenticated Users while Allow all deny some might be used for authenticated users

 ## Permissions

 Manages explicit permissions.
 It lets you define 'allows' or 'denies' permissions.
 You can define level based permissions i.e. individual, organization or system.
 Organization or system levels are meant for short term overrides.
 Set long term permissions at the individual level.
+System level permissions are tested first and therefore can't be overridden and individual level permissions are checked last so can be overridden by organization and system permissions.

 For more information on this check out [Apache Shiro permissions][shiro_p].

-The permission part has three pipe separated sections, domain, action and instance:
+The permission part has several pipe separated sections, you are completely free to choose the schema, but remember that evaluation is on a left to right basis.

+One suggestion might be: Domain|Action|Instance
 - Domain - aka resources, e.g. webpages, db entities, domain models or services
-- Action - these entries are from the set of actions available for the domain
+- Action - entries from the set of actions available for the domain (crud, rw, use/manage)
 - Instance - these entries are 'labels' you have given to instances of the domain, e.g. a particular webpage, a uuid or unique id of a db record
 Note: Multiple comma separated entries are allowed, as is the * wildcard

 example: this hash is processed into a hierarchy of objects
 ``` ruby